realm/realm-java/RealmAndroid/README.md

     }

-These objects should be instantiated from the RealmCollection using the method create()
+These objects should be instantiated from the Realm using the create() method

 ## Instatiating a Realm